 “He was part of the Golden Rose, seeking a fifty triem bounty placed by some member of the Alfheim Council.”

 Leandros stilled.
 “Fifty triems?
 None of them have that kind of money on their own.
-There must be multiple council members in on it.”
+There must be several of them in on it.”

 “Aren’t you from Alfheim?
 You don’t seem very surprised that they want you dead,” the girl said.

 Leandros narrowed his eyes at her.
 “Roman, who is this?”

 “I’ll explain in just a second, I promise,” Roman said, stepping between Leandros and the girl.
 “Trust me.”